-Recent trends in the Banking and Insurance sector
+2.1 New Developments in the Banking and Insurance Industries

 1) Using innovation as a focal point to maintain and improve competitive distinction

 According to Capgemini, emerging Fintech companies pose a threat to established financial institutions, and in order to deal with them, novel services must be developed aggressively.
 This is primarily due to shifting consumer expectations and demography.